 But I didn’t want to move just anywhere or take just any job.
 I wanted a job that would keep me engaged and that would not feel like a step down from what I do now.
 Thanks to my still-existent student loans, it also had to have a decent salary.
 So I waited.
 I refused to do the resume spam thing, where you apply to every potentially relevant job you see and hope for the best.
 Instead, I applied to exactly two jobs.
 One, I discovered, was for a position that wasn’t actually available.

 The other?
 Well.
 It was kinda-sorta the position of my dreams.
 And I got it.

-Starting next month, I’ll be working at a well-known nonprofit that focuses on animals.
+Starting next month, I’ll be working at a national nonprofit that focuses on animals.
 I’ll be using my writing, editing, and project management skills to advocate for animals.
 Pinch me, please.

 At the very beginning of June, S and I will be moving out to Maryland.
 It’s the perfect place for us – it’s where he’s from, and it’s much closer to Rhode Island for me.
 I can take a quick, direct Southwest flight home or make the 7-hour drive when I’ve got time to spare.
 It’ll be so much easier.

 We’re not sure where exactly we’ll end up.
 Maryland’s cost of living is much higher than that of Wisconsin, so we’ll be staying with S’s mom until we find an affordable place of our own that’s close to work for me and close to a metro stop so we can get into DC easily.
 S will be pursuing freelance writing and radio journalism, so he wants to be close to the city.

 It’s really scary.
 Just like the last time I moved, I’m nervous.
 What if the job and I aren’t a good fit?
 What if S can’t find enough work to pay the bills?
 What if we can’t find an affordable, decent place to live?